infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 There isn't anything special going on here, that is specific for the RxModule.
 It's just handling the navigation from the Login to home/register.

-This here just shows you how you can implement on a simple example, it can get much more complicated than this by using a formatter or just bigger Presenter and ViewController.
+This here just shows you how you can implement on a simple example, it can get much more complicated than this by using a Formatter or just a bigger Presenter and ViewController.
 The sole purpose is to show you the tools and you can better yourself by using them.
-Hopefully this wasn't too hard for you and that you managed to get a clearer picture in your head on how the *RxModule* works.
+Hopefully, this wasn't too hard for you, and that you managed to get a clearer picture in your head of how the *RxModule* works.

 Cheers from the Infinum iOS team :)